smithse4/08-Portfolio/README.md

-# Unit 08 Project 1 Homework: Professional Materials
+# Professional Materials

 ## Description

-Now that I have some practice with APIs and a project to share, I have updated my portfolio page and other materials to build toward being employer competitive.
+Now that I've built a full-stack web application and have another project to share, I've updated my portfolio page and other materials to build toward being employer competitive.

 ## Links